Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 • Assists with faster reforestation efforts by reducing the competition of invasive plant species.

-Mycelium is highly absorbent, and it has the potential to break down and absorb even the most toxic human-created waste.
+Fungal threads are highly absorbent, and they have the potential to break down and absorb even the most toxic human-created waste, including typical soil contaminants such as heavy metals, pesticides, and petroleum products.

 It ingests nutrients from the substrate, decomposes, and redistributes them as bioactive compounds to other plants in the ecosystem.